acceleratescience/resource-hub/docs/software/best-practice.md

 - [HPC Access Application Form](https://www.hpc.cam.ac.uk/rcs-application)
 - [Usage allocations](https://docs.hpc.cam.ac.uk/hpc/user-guide/policies.html#service-level-3-free-usage)

+The Bioinformatics department have created a comprehensive [introduction to using the HPC](https://bioinfotraining.bio.cam.ac.uk/postgraduate/basic-skills-and-programming).

 **Managing experimentation** can become cumbersome as you start to use different models and datasets.
 Weights & Biases or MLflow are platforms that allow you to track ML experiments.
 As you move to using AI in your own domains, these platforms can make your life easier:

 - [https://mlflow.org](https://mlflow.org/)